Resxt/Plutonium-IW5-Scripts/chat_commands/README.md

 - All exceptions are handled with error messages (no commands on the server, not enough arguments, command doesn't exist, command doesn't have any help message, player doesn't exist etc.)
 - A `commands` command that lists all available commands on the server you're on dynamically
 - A `help` command that explains how to use a given command.
 For example `help map`
+- All commands that require a target work with `me`.
+Also it doesn't matter how you type the player's name as long as you type the full name.
 - Configurable command prefix.
 Set to `!` by default
 - A plugin system to easily allow adding/removing commands.
 Each command has its own GSC file to easily add/remove/review/configure your commands.
 This also makes contributing by creating a PR to add a command a lot easier